 International students who have been fully vaccinated may qualify for certain quarantine and testing exemptions.
 Please review the Government of Canada’s website for more information.
-Those who qualify for the exemptions must still complete the steps outlined below, except booking their stay at a government-authorized hotel.
+Those who qualify for the exemptions must still complete the steps outlined below.

 - Book your airfare for travel

 Thanks to an agreement between Carleton University and Air Canada, Carleton students travelling to Canada are eligible for a 15% flight discount with the airline.
-You can use the discount code HXZJPD71 when booking economy class international flights to Canada for travel between now and December 31, 2021 on the Air Canada website.
+You can use the discount code HXZJPD71 when booking economy class international flights to Canada for travel between now and March 31, 2022 on the Air Canada website.
+Please note: